Is BridgeU GDPR compliant?

 Do you have a Data Protection Officer (DPO)?

 Yes, our DPO can be contacted at email@example.com.

 When and how is information shared with universities?

 We will share the personal details of a student when they apply to a university and their school is required to submit application documents electronically through BridgeU in support of the application.
 A student must explicitly choose to apply to a university when using BridgeU, either on the BridgeU platform itself, or when they apply via the Common App and choose to link their Common App and BridgeU accounts.

 - Information provided by the school staff specifically for the purpose of supporting the application, including transcripts or other uploaded documents.

 - Information specifically relating to the student’s application, for example their Common Application ID.

 - Demographic information about the student, as entered by the student/school staff, for example the student’s name and date of birth.

 - Basic information about the member of staff submitting the supporting document, for example their name, email address and school contact details.

 BridgeU collects and publishes information about universities and courses to help students, supported by their school counsellors, research and decide on their higher education options.
 BridgeU may provide or highlight information, both within the platform and using email, to students where we think it is relevant and useful for them.
-This information may be provided to us by universities or it may be information we have created or collected ourselves.
+This information may be provided to us by universities, Government agencies, or other organisations, or it may be information we have created or collected ourselves.